luk400/vim-jukit/README.md

 " ELSE:
 let g:jukit_mpl_style = ''
 "    - File specifying matplotlib plot options.
 This is the default value if kitty terminal is NOT used.
 If '' is specified, no custom mpl-style is applied.

+" IF KITTY OR TMUX IS USED:
+let g:jukit_inline_plotting = 1
+"    - Enable in-terminal-plotting.
+Only supported for kitty terminal or tmux with iTerm2 terminal " ELSE: let g:jukit_inline_plotting = 0
+"    - Disable in-terminal-plotting
 ```

 ###### Split layout